maiquelb/federated_learning_experiments/jason_j48/notes.md

 The antecedent is a set of conditions, which are, in turn, values of attributes.
 When some of them hold, some consequent is found.
 The consequent is a single value.

-Consider, for example, the table below, which shows some the rules extracted from thr wheather dataset.
+Consider, for example, the table below, which shows some rules extracted from thr *weather* dataset.

 | Antecedent                                                 | Consequent |
 |-------------------------------------------------------------|----------|